How to Fix a Frozen Air Conditioner

-Summer’s coming (we promise) and here's an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that awful sound; drip... drip... drip.
-They glance over to see the cat licking at a puddle that's gradually forming on the kitchen floor.
-In a flash: Concern, stress, and that sinking feeling.
-Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-No – it's the air conditioner of all things.
-This can occur anywhere, from Nashville to Thailand, regardless of weather.
+Summer’s coming (believe it or not) and here’s an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching a movie, when they notice that awful sound; drip… drip… drip.
+They look over to see the household pet licking at a puddle that’s steadily forming on the bathroom floor.
+Just like that, the mood changes: Concern, stress, and that “how much will this cost?” feeling.
+How did the leak start?; water heater, leaky toilet, shower, faucet?
+Not necessarily – the air conditioning equipment may be frozen.
+This can occur anywhere, from the U.S. to Africa, regardless of summer heat.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Nashville area home.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
 The two main reasons why the evaporator coil may freeze:

 - Airflow restriction